Geetanjali015/RESTful-API-for-CRUD-operations/README.md

-A single RESTful API for CRUD operations using Django framework
+A single RESTful API for CRUD operations using Django framework\
-< br / BAckend Project >
+Backend Project